Friday, 21 September 2018

 MAHAVIR JINALAYA

-The temple complex is facing east with a three tire Rajagopuram without much stucco images.
-A Tirthankar image with fragments of stones with inscriptions stones of the old temple are kept in a GI sheet shed.
+The temple complex faces east with a three-tire Rajagopuram without many stucco images.
+A Tirthankar image with fragments of stones with inscriptions stones of the old temple is kept in a GI sheet shed.

 The sanctum Sanctorum consists of Sanctum, antarala, ardha mandapa and a mukha mandapa.
-A three tire vimana with kalasa is on the sanctum with stucco images of 24 Tirthankars without lanchanam and Jain monks, on all four directions.
+A three-tire vimana with kalasa is on the sanctum with stucco images of 24 Tirthankars without lanchanam and Jain monks, in all four directions.
 Stucco image of Bhagwan Sri Mahavir with Devas, whisk bearers, Yakshan & Yakshi are in the sanctum.
-The Yakshi’s image was found broken and only head is lying on the peedam.
+The Yakshi’s image was found broken and only the head is lying on the peedam.
 Faint Fresco paintings can be seen in the sanctum.

-There is a Tirthankara statue in the arthamandapa.
-Seems that this sanctum sanctorum was built or re-built during 16th century, Vijayanagara period retaining the old brick structure.
+There is a Tirthankara statue in the ardha mandapa.
+Seems that this sanctum sanctorum was built or rebuilt during the 16th century, Vijayanagara period retaining the old brick structure.
 The mukha mandapa was built with stone.
-The Mukha mandapa pillar capital are made like Chozha period and has the Vijayanagara’s favourite reliefs, like a king in worshiping posture, herdsman, etc,.
+The Mukha mandapa pillar capital is made like the Chozha period and has the Vijayanagara’s favorite reliefs, like a king in worshiping posture, herdsman, etc,.
 No inscriptions are found around the sanctum.

 மகாவீரர் ஜினாலயம் ஒரு கட்டுமான ஜினாலயம். கருவரை, இடைநாழி, அர்த்தமண்டபம், முக மண்டபம் என்ற அமைப்பில் விஜயநகர பேரரசால் கட்டப்பட்டது. கருவரையை உற்று நோக்கும் போது பழமையான செங்கல் தளியை அப்படியே வைத்துக்கொண்டு அதன் மீது சுதை விமானத்துடன் கட்டப்பட்டு இருப்பதைக் காண முடிகின்றது. விமானம் 3 நிலை.
 24 தீர்தங்கரர்களின் சுதைச் சிற்பங்கள் அழகாக வடிக்கப்பட்டு உள்ளது. கருவரையில் மகாவீரர், யக்ஷன், யக்ஷி, சாமரதாரிகள் மற்றும் தேவர்கள் சுதைச் சிற்பமாக உள்ளன. அதில் யக்ஷியின் சிற்பம் உடைந்து தலை மட்டும் கீழே கிடக்கின்றது. பின்புறம் விஜயநகர பேரரசின் காலத்திய ஓவியங்கள் சேதமடைந்து காணப்படுகின்றன. அர்த்தமண்டபத்தில் ஒரு தீர்த்தங்கரர் சிற்பமும் உள்ளது.